 Introduction

-Ranked as a leading junior by Legal 500 2023, Patrick Keith specialises in Employment, with a distinguished track record in Discrimination Law.
-As a barrister who regularly appears before the employment tribunals and the EAT, Patrick is regularly commended for his style and effective handling of witnesses in cross-examination, particularly when that involves vulnerable parties.
+Ranked as a leading junior by Legal 500 and Chambers and Partners 2024, Patrick Keith specialises in Employment, with a distinguished track record in Discrimination Law.
+As a barrister who regularly appears before the employment tribunals and the EAT, Patrick is commended for his style and effective handling of witnesses in cross-examination, particularly when that involves vulnerable parties.

 Patrick’s understanding of people, their motivations and decisions sets him apart.
 His down-to-earth style and personal approach mean that he is trusted by vulnerable witnesses and senior corporate leaders alike, taking time to build a rapport so he can challenge their evidence as appropriate while supporting them through the process.
 In the same way, Patrick adopts a bespoke approach to each cross-examination, eliciting evidence through careful exploration of the facts but robustly pushing back and challenging troublesome witnesses when necessary.